 Some become bitter, withdrawn, crippled, or angry; while others become more compassionate, stronger, and gentler.

-In our modern Western culture, there is an excess of simplistic therapies delivered in sound-bites that merely leave people with temporary relief.
-These therapies result in a people more numb than alive; more alienated than reconciled; more resigned to broken-ness than growing toward wholeness.
+In our modern Western culture, there is an excess of simplistic therapies delivered in sound bites that merely leave people with temporary relief.
+These therapies result in people being more numb than alive, more alienated than reconciled, and more resigned to brokenness than growing toward wholeness.
 This is true even among Christians.

-What is needed is the deep transformation experienced by co-operating with the Spirit in his work of moving our identity “in Christ” toward becoming more “like Christ” (2 Corinthians 3:18).
-This is the transformation of our identities.
+What is needed is the deep and profound transformation experienced by cooperating with the Spirit in His work of moving our identity “in Christ” toward becoming more “like Christ” (2 Corinthians 3:18).
+This is God’s desire for each of us— the transformation of our identities.

-Conflict is a catalyst that calls you to examine your identity.
+Conflict is an opportunity and a catalyst calling you to examine your identity.

 Think of a recent conflict in which you engaged.
 Did you act in a way that was inconsistent with, even contradictory to, your identity of being “in Christ”?
 If so, what can you do?